MSArturo/Projects/README.md

 Feel free to break the program and try to extract the text without the password.

 # Report any problems.
 MSArturo.

+# v1.2
+Added extra layer of security for those who like to touch what it doesn't sound.
+Photos modified on v1.1 are still compatible and is not necessary (in terms of security) to repeat the process on this version.
+There's also minor improves.